Author Guidelines

 Authors must run a complete spelling and grammatical check before submission (e.g., using (free) online tools such as Grammarly).
 Seismica has no preference for British vs American spellings, as long as manuscripts are self-consistent throughout.
 If the level of writing in a submission is such that it cannot be understood by the editor, then the editor at their discretion may return to the authors for correction before the manuscript is sent out for peer review.

 Figures and tables: Figures should be sized so that their text is readable at either full or half A4 page width (i.e., 180 or 86 mm width).
 The maximum figure height is 200 mm.
 Authors should provide figures at a minimum of 300 dpi resolution.
 Figures with multiple parts must be combined in a single file that conforms to the figure size limits.
 Since Seismica is relying on volunteers from the community to typeset articles, any table that is included in Supplementary Material instead of in the main text will be greatly appreciated; if tables are included in the main text, production of an accepted article will take longer.
 However, tables can also be created in Word's table environment and embedded in the manuscript or uploaded as a separate document (e.g., .xls file).
 Figures do not need to be uploaded as separate, publication-ready files until the manuscript has been accepted.
+Color palettes used in figures should be perceptually-uniform when possible and color-vision-deficiency (CVD) friendly (see Crameri et al., 2020, Nat.
+Comms. for further details over these issues).
+Revisions may be requested to figures based on choice of colormaps.
+Seismica recommends using the perceptually uniform and CVD-friendly Scientific Colour Maps package .

 Code should include comprehensive documentation, and a license specifying how it may be used or reused by others.
+See section 3.3 Availability of data, materials, and codes for more detail.

-Submitting a manuscript for double-anonymous review.
-Authors may elect not to share their identities with reviewers during the review process by requesting double-anonymous review in the "Comments to the Editor" during submission.
-Note that remaining completely anonymous may not be possible since authors may be publicly linked to datasets they collected, or may have previously presented preliminary work at conferences with published abstracts.
+Authors may request double-anonymous review in the "Comments to the Editor" during submission.
+Note that remaining completely anonymous may not be possible since authors may be publicly linked to datasets they collected or may have previously presented preliminary work at conferences with published abstracts.
 For double-anonymous review, it is the authors' responsibility to anonymize their submitted manuscript file to the best of their ability; identifying data will be collected during manuscript submission but will not be passed on to reviewers with the manuscript file.
-The submitted manuscript PDF should not include author names and affiliations, an author contributions statement, a data and code availability statement, or acknowledgements.
+The submitted manuscript PDF should not include author names and affiliations, an author contributions statement, identifiable details within a data and code availability statement, or acknowledgements.
 However, a statement on data/code availability should be included in a cover letter or Comments to the Editor.
-This information will be used to confirm that the work is in compliance with Seismica's policies on open data, but will not be shared with reviewers.
-If the article is accepted, author names and affiliations, author contributions, a data and code availability statement, and acknowledgements are required in the post-acceptance formatted files submitted for typesetting.
+Identifying information may be used by the editors to confirm that the work is in compliance with Seismica's policies on open data, but will not be shared with reviewers.
+If the article is accepted, author names and affiliations, author contributions, a complete data and code availability statement, and acknowledgements are required in the post-acceptance formatted files submitted for typesetting.
 If authors choose to use the Seismica LaTeX submission template, it has an "anonymous" option which will produce a pdf without author names, affiliations, and contributions.

-• of insufficient interest
+• of insufficient interest;

-• outside the scope of the journal
+• outside the scope of the journal (see Scope),

-• not original (see policies on originality)
+• not original (see Originality);

 • written with grammatical or other errors sufficiently severe as to prevent meaningful scientific review;